Skip to content

 }

-buildContainerImage is intentionally not cached — Docker is the source of truth for image freshness.
-The CI test task (e2eTest-container) does not depend on it.
+buildContainerImage isn't cached.
+Docker is the source of truth for image freshness.
+The CI task (e2eTest-container) does not depend on it.
+CI builds the image elsewhere and passes the tag.

-A single StoveConfig.kt can serve both modes by branching on a system property.
-The infrastructure systems (PostgreSQL, Kafka, tracing, dashboard) are identical to process mode — only the AUT runner block changes:
+A single StoveConfig.kt serves both modes by branching on a system property.
+Infrastructure systems (PostgreSQL, Kafka, tracing, dashboard) are identical to process mode.
+Only the AUT runner block changes:

 StoveConfig.kt